joshuapekera/angular-design/README.md

 ### Client-side

-*   Added in a hardcoded username
-*   Refactor unit test to test for the correct username being sent in `sendLine()`
-*   Refactor `sendLine()` to add in the username
+*   Have the app initialize with a modal prompt asking for the user name
+*   Create unit tests for `Socket` service on the client, which serves as a wrapper for the app's interaction with Socket.io
 *   Create service for interacting with socket.io
-*   Add unit test to test socket functionality - mock the service for interacting with the socket for the `sendLine()` test
-*   Write unit tests for service that interacts with sockets
-*   Make the unit tests pass

-### Server-side

-*   Write unit tests for websocket API
-*   Implement websocket api

-Go to [step-03](https://github.com/wesleycho/angular-design/tree/step-03) to see the solution!
+Go to [step-04](https://github.com/wesleycho/angular-design/tree/step-04) to see the solution!